medxiaorudan/RCC-VascularMorphClassify/README.md

 ## Citation
-If you use this software package, please cite our paper:
+If you use this work, please cite our paper:
 ```
 @inproceedings{xiao2021renal,
   title={Renal cell carcinoma classification from vascular morphology},